Young professional looks down at his mobile phone while inside a gift shop

 3. Payment history, including information like late payments or missed payments, impacts credit score more than any other factor.

 With a good credit score, you could qualify for a higher credit limit and lower interest rates.
-A lower credit score may hurt your chances of qualifying for a credit card or loan, or only qualify you for a low credit limit and higher interest rate.
+A lower credit score may hurt your chances of qualifying for the best credit cards or loans available.
+With a low score, you may only qualify for a low credit limit or a high interest rate.

 Let's talk about how credit scores are calculated and what makes up a credit score so you can build your credit history and work towards a good credit score.